p-b-4/ng-fluentui/projects/ng-fluentui/README.md

 This package requires an Angular project.

-Works with Angular v18 LTS to v20.1 latest.
+This library is expected to work with Angular v18 LTS through v20.1.
+Only minimal compatibility checks (e.g. basic rendering) have been done, since the package does not modify component behavior.

 ## 🚀 Usage